Royal Mail shares expecting a bullish market debut but beware of volatility

 Royal Mail shares are expected to enjoy a bullish reception when the company makes its market debut on 11th October, giving shareholders an instant profit thanks to a conservative original valuation and strong demand.

-Shares had been expected to float between a range of 260p and 330p but early indications are that the majority have been sold closer to the top 330p price level by the time order books closed on Tuesday, valuing the company at around the £3.3bn mark.
-This means that shares are likely to debut strongly when the company opens for conditional trading on Friday and full trading next Monday.
+Shares had been expected to float between a range of 260p and 330p but confirmation came through late on Thursday that prices were confirmed to open at 330p, valuing the company at around the £3.3bn mark.
+Yet there is growing confidence that shares could in fact trade far above this list price meaning that shares are likely to debut strongly when the company opens for conditional trading on Friday and full trading next Monday.

-City Index will be offering clients the ability to CFD trade Royal Mail shares shortly after the markets open for conditional trading on Friday 11th October.
+City Index will be offering clients the ability to spread bet and CFD trade Royal Mail shares shortly after the markets open for conditional trading on Friday 11th October.

 So how will Royal Mail shares trade?

-Make no mistake, all evidence points to a strong market opening for Royal Mail shares.
-The mid-point for pricing has grown 6.7% in the space of a week, from 295p to 315p and what’s more, grey markets are already pricing shares close to the 400p level.
+Make no mistake, all evidence points to a strong market opening for Royal Mail shares and grey markets are already pricing shares close to the 400p level.

-Now that does not mean shares will definitely open at 400p and a whopping 21% above the upper range of their predicted listed price (330p) – though they very may well do – this does echo the bullish sentiment that surrounds Royal Mail shares right now and is extremely hard to ignore.
+Now that does not mean shares will definitely open at 400p and a whopping 21% above the upper range of their confirmed listed price (330p) – though they very may well do and even higher – this does echo the bullish sentiment that surrounds Royal Mail shares right now and is extremely hard to ignore.
+Paddy Power had odds of 15/8 that Royal Mail shares would close above 450p on Friday and 3/1 from 400p to 425p.

 Stockbrokers had to open over the weekend and brokers stayed at their desks into the late evening hours on Monday and Tuesday to be able to cater for the mass public interest in picking up the shares that were on offer to retail consumers i.e. not institutions.
 Vince Cable told Parliament on Wednesday that the share offer was seven times oversubscribed.
-This does not guarantee shares will rally far above the expected 330p debut price but certainly this is a positive indicator.
+This does not 100% guarantee shares will rally far above the confirmed 330p listed price but certainly this is a positive indicator.

 The demand has no doubt been influenced by calls that the government has fundamentally undervalued Royal Mail by failing to take into consideration the full scale of property values under current ownership.